UK plc extends longest period of profit growth since financial crisis.

-The latest ProfitWatch UK analyses the results of the UK's top 350 companies reporting between January to March 2018.
+The latest ProfitWatch UK analyses the results of the UK's top 350 companies reporting between April to June 2018.
 Best Financial Campaign winner at the PRCA Awards.

 UK plc profits jumped 86% to £210.8bn in the year to the end of June, extending the longest period of growth since the recovery following the financial crisis.
 The increase was exaggerated by a very large profit British American Tobacco made acquiring Reynolds American.
 However, even without that, profits rose 66%.
 Revenues have leapt 13.6% year-onyear, enabling companies to expand their margins, particularly those who have restructured their cost bases in recent years.

 Higher oil and metal prices have made a particularly large contribution to the increase in revenues, though growth has been spread across a wide range of industries.
 Our index of UK revenues rose to 155.6*, meaning UK plc’s sales have jumped by more than half since 2007, rising almost twice as fast as inflation.

 Having languished at post-crisis lows of 30.1* as recently as mid-2016, our index of UK profits soared to 116.6 by the end of June, meaning that profits have almost tripled in less than two years.
 Even so, the index shows that profits are just one sixth higher than they were in 2007, (or only 4.2% higher after stripping out the BAT exceptional gain), so they have lagged some way behind inflation over the last decade, and a long way behind revenues.
 To this day, in terms of margins, UK plc is still less profitable than it was a decade ago.